SpheroidUniverse/SpheroidScript/docs/ui/button.md

 ## Horizontal and vertical alignment

-A button exists in a container, and is aligned to the top left by default.
+A button exists in a container, and is aligned to top left by default.
 If you want to change these settings, use one of the following properties.

 The `horizontalAlign` property sets the horizontal alignment of the button